-2.6.6 Trailer-Mounted Changeable Message Signs (Sub-section 606.3.2) - display screen that allows the operator to review messages prior to displaying the message on the sign.
+2.6.9 Trailer-Mounted Changeable Message Signs (Sub-section 606.3.2) - controller and a compatible personal computer.
+The unit shall have a LCD display screen that allows the operator to review messages prior to displaying the message on the sign.